grecuandrei/java-backend-starter-impl/README.md

 ## Logging
 - Configured using SLF4J and Logback.
-- Logs are written to console and rolling files.
+- Logs are written to console and rolling files in the root directory: `logs/`.

+## Actuator Endpoints
+- **Health Check**: `GET /actuator/health`
+- **Info**: `GET /actuator/info`

+## API Documentation
+- Swagger UI is available at: `http://localhost:8080/swagger-ui.html`

+## Postman Collection
+A Postman collection for testing the API endpoints is available in the root directory: `postman/Store Management API.postman_collection.json`

 ## Testing
 - Unit tests are written using JUnit and Mockito.